-The number of common shares to be outstanding after this offering is based on an aggregate of 110,076,717 shares outstanding as of July 15, 2021.
-The table above excludes:

-- 6,800,000 common shares issuable upon the exercise of outstanding options to issue common shares, as of July 15, 2021, at a weighted-average exercise price of \$0.26 per share; - · 25,170,626 common shares issuable upon the exercise of outstanding common share warrants, as of July 15, 2021, at a weighted-average exercise price of \$0.40 per share.
+- (1) Pro-forma as adjusted does not give effect to the impact of Common Share Purchase Warrants or the Underwriter's over-allotment option. - The number of common shares to be outstanding after this offering is based on an aggregate of 9,728,687 shares outstanding as of October 12, 2021 after giving effect to the Share Consolidation and issuances of shares in October.
+The table above excludes: - 519,572 common shares issuable upon the exercise of outstanding options to issue common shares, as of October 12, 2021, at a weighted-average exercise price of \$3.05 per share; - 1,842,596 common shares issuable upon the exercise of outstanding common share warrants, as of October 12, 2021, at a weighted-average exercise price of \$4.70 per share.